ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2023-12-11.md

 ### 3. Discussion

+Round Table:

+Max:

+- working on the Ansible deployment ... on ubuntu ... but found some issues.

+Nils:

+- innovation week ...
+Tom Landry provided contact
+- discussions: bringing services together ... copernicus ... noaa ... nasa
+- motivation: why should they change their systems
+- OGC: better arguments to have fair climate services
+- upcoming pilot: desaster and recovery service
+- Copernicus services will jump in for the second phase

 CE:

 - new rook and clisops release with regridding operator.
 - example notebook with regrid operator: https://nbviewer.org/github/roocs/rooki/blob/master/notebooks/demo/demo-rooki-regrid-cmip6.ipynb